 Areas 0f Inquiry (AOI)

 All students will complete the Drake Curriculum Areas of Inquiry (AOI).
-The following table lists the AOIs that are completed by pharmacy requirements and those that will be fulfilled by various electives.
+The following table lists the AOIs that are completed by health sciences requirements and those that will be fulfilled by various electives.
 Note that one course may only fit into one area.

 Area of Inquiry